Near-Term Uranium and Vanadium Producer | George Glasier

-George Glasier, President and CEO of Western Uranium Corp. shares how the company is focused on near-term production from existing mines.
+George Glasier, President and CEO of Western Uranium Corp., the Vanadium Producer, shares how the company is focused on near-term production from existing mines.

 Western Uranium management led a group of mine contractors, investors, potential investors, and analysts to a tour of the Sunday Complex.
 The group reviewed the surface uranium stockpiles, above ground infrastructure, and the power grid at the Complex.

 After reviewing the geological maps that detailed mineralized drill holes, the group proceeded in buggies to various underground areas at the Sunday Complex to see the extensive underground infrastructure along with the uranium and vanadium rich chambers.

 For more information on Western Uranium Corp.
 (WUC:CSE) please fill out the form below.